 - Flexible rate limiting functionality

-- Ability to route to services hosted in various locations (on prem, cloud, Lambda, etc.)
+- Ability to route to services hosted in various locations (on-premises, cloud, AWS Lambda, etc.)

-- Easy to use in an on-prem setup and able to help us in our migration to the cloud
+- Easy to use in an on-premises setup and able to help us in our migration to the cloud